reeshabh90/c-linux-server/readme.md

 ## OS: Unix or Linux based system
 ## Connection: TCP

-This is a sample project where I am trying to learn how to create Server and Client in Inter Process Communication on same machine and Network Communication on two physical machines.
+## Description
+A sample project on C language which implements Server - Client connection in TCP.

 ## Project Details
 This repository has multiple projects inside it.